 Whilst Ofsted has told the NASUWT that equality matters relating to staff should be picked up under leadership and management, neither the Common inspection framework nor the School inspection handbook make explicit reference to inspecting equality issues that affect staff.
 Research, including research commissioned by the NASUWT,34 shows that bullying and harassment, including prejudice-related bullying and harassment, are significant issues for teachers and that some groups of teachers, e.g. women, disabled, lesbian, gay, bisexual and trans (LGBT), black and minority ethnic (BME), encounter major barriers throughout their teaching careers.
-Teachers should consider using the staff questionnaire to raise any specific concerns about equality matters affecting staff and contact the NASUWT if they believe that inspectors are not taking their concerns seriously.
+School leaders should raise any concerns that they have with inspectors and contact the NASUWT if they believe that inspectors are not taking their concerns seriously.

-33 www.equalityhumanrights.com/private-and-public-sector-guidance/public-sector-providers/public-sector-equalityduty/what-equality-duty.
+33 www.equalityhumanrights.com/private-and-public-sector-guidance/public-sector-providers/public-sector-equality-duty/what-equality-duty.
 Accessed 28 July 2015.